 LINDE v.
 ARAB BANK, PLC

 In July 2004, Osen LLC sued Arab Bank, Plc on behalf of American terror victims in the U.S. District Court for the Eastern District of New York.
 The lawsuit, captioned Linde v.
-Arab Bank, Plc and brought under the Anti-Terrorism Act (ATA), was the first civil lawsuit brought against Arab Bank.
+Arab Bank, Plc was the first civil lawsuit brought against Arab Bank under the Anti-Terrorism Act (ATA).
 The Plaintiffs sought to hold Arab Bank liable for deaths and severe injuries resulting from acts of international terrorism that Palestinian terrorist groups perpetrated between 2000 and 2004, during the Second Intifada.
 After 10 years of litigation that included multiple appeals, American victims of terrorism were finally able to present their case to a Brooklyn jury in August and September 2014.
 The first trial centered around 24 terrorist attacks that the Plaintiffs alleged were perpetrated by Hamas, a Foreign Terrorist Organization that the United States first designated a terrorist entity in 1995.
-On September 22, 2014, an 11-person jury found Arab Bank liable for knowingly providing financial services for Hamas.
-This finding represented the first, and still only, time a financial institution has been held civilly liable for aiding terrorism.
+On September 22, 2014, an 11-person jury unanimously found Arab Bank liable for knowingly providing financial services to Hamas.
+This finding represented the first, and still only time a jury found a financial institution civilly liable for aiding terrorism.

 The Liability Trial (August-September 2014)